damienmha/us-colleges-analysis/README.md

 ## EDA

 There are several factors in college admissions that seem to be correlated.
-Feel free to read about the specifics above
+Feel free to read about the specifics in the EDA file above

 ## ML

 After trying several different models and various parameters, the highest accuracy score I could obtain was 0.222.
 Using a small dataset containing only the top colleges may not have allowed these models to be trained to the best extent, and perhaps other variables might have better predictive value.
-Nevertheless, you can view the results of my attempts above
+Nevertheless, you can view the results of my attempts in the ML file above